THE MUDDLE FAMILIES

 Albert and May’s second child was Iris Mabel Walsh whose birth was registered in Parramatta registration district in Sydney, New South Wales during 1916.
 Iris never married.
 She died when she was about 55 years old, her death being registered in Gosford registration district in New South Wales, which is about 30 miles north of Sydney, during 1971.

-John and Sarah Ann’s seventh child was Herbert Muddle, known as Herb, who was born at Tillegra on the Williams River in Dungog registration district in New South Wales on 29 June 1887.
+John and Sarah Ann’s seventh child was Herbert Muddle, known as Herb, who was born at Telegra (modern spelling Tillegra) in the district of Munni on the Williams River about 8 miles north of Dungog in New South Wales on 29 June 1887.
 When he was about 22 years old Herbert married Catherine Elizabeth Nash, who was about 21, in Dungog registration district during 1909.
 Catherine was the daughter of Thomas and Caroline Nash, and her birth had been registered in Dungog registration district during 1888.
 Herbert and Catherine had four children; the first was possibly born before their marriage, as there was no father named at the registration of birth.
 Their first two children were born in Dungog registration district in 1909 and 1911, and the third in Stroud registration district, which is about 12 miles east of Dungog, in 1914, the fourth was born in about 1919.
 Herbert was described as being a farmer when his son John married in 1942.
-The deaths of both Herbert and Catherine were registered in Gloucester registration district, which is about 30 miles north-east of Dungog, during 1969.
-Herbert was about 82 years old, and Catherine was about 81.
+Catherine died in Gloucester registration district, which is about 30 miles north-east of Dungog, on 14 October 1969, at the age of 81.
+Two weeks later Herbert died in Gloucester registration district on 2 November 1969, at the age of 82.
+They were buried together in Gloucester General Cemetery where their grave is marked by an inscribed headstone.

 Herbert and Catherine’s eldest child was Walter Thomas Muddle whose birth was registered in Dungog registration district in New South Wales during 1909, but without any father’s name given.
 (Walter’s birth seems to have been registered again in 1927 with a father’s name, and this time his year of birth was given as 1908.
 Presumably Walter had been born before his parent’s marriage.)
 When he was about 25 years old Walter married Myonie Beryl Mossop, who was about 23, in Five Dock registration district in Sydney, New South Wales during 1933.
 Walter had been living at Killcare Heights in Sydney when he died on 17 August 1984, when he was about 76 years old.[6]
 Myonie had been living at Baulkham Hills and before that Killcare Heights in Sydney when she died at the age of 94; her funeral was on 6 April 2004.[7]

-Herbert and Catherine’s second child was Stanley Herbert Muddle whose birth was registered in Dungog registration district in New South Wales during 1911.
+Herbert and Catherine’s second child was Stanley Herbert Muddle who was born in Dungog registration district in New South Wales on 5 June 1911.
 When he was about 26 years old Stanley married Eva Mavis Amos in Gloucester registration district, which is about 30 miles north-east of Dungog, during 1937.
+Stanley died on 21 July 2002, at the age of 91.
+He was buried in Gloucester General Cemetery where his grave is marked by an inscribed headstone.

 Herbert and Catherine’s third child was Olive Ethel Muddle whose birth was registered in Stroud registration district in New South Wales during 1914.
 When she was about 23 years old Olive married Victor George Schmierer in Gloucester registration district, which is about 30 miles north of Stroud, during 1937.